-*Successfully placed a R2 billion senior unsecured convertible bond with a coupon of 7,25% maturing on 24 July 2019.
-Authority was granted at the General Meeting on 19 September, to equity settle the bond conversion;
+*Successfully placed a R2 billion senior unsecured convertible bond, listed on the Johannesburg Stock Exchange (\"JSE\").
+Authority was granted at the General Meeting on 19 September 2014 to equity-settle the bond conversion.